jbock-java/compile-testing/README.md

 This is a fork of [compile-testing](https://github.com/google/compile-testing) but with a `module-info.java` and a gradle build.
-It requires Java 11 and does not use Sun APIs.
+* requires Java 11
+* does not use Sun APIs
-It has a JUnit 5 (Jupiter) dependency rather than JUnit 4.
+* JUnit 5 (Jupiter) dependency rather than JUnit 4
-Since Version `0.19.11` it contains [Kiskae's CompileTestingExtension](https://github.com/Kiskae/compile-testing-extension/), instead of CompilationRule.
+* since Version `0.19.11` it contains [Kiskae's CompileTestingExtension](https://github.com/Kiskae/compile-testing-extension/), instead of CompilationRule
+* no guava dependency

 Methods `containsElementsIn`, `hasSourceEquivalentTo` and `generatesSources` have been marked as deprecated.
 They throw `UnsupportedOperationException` now.